isubit/tripal_jbrowse_api/README.md

 # Customizing Permissions

-Access to the API can be limited to authenticated users by removing the **Use JBrowse API** permission from the 'anonymouse user' role on the `admin/people/permissions` page.
+Access to the API can be limited to authenticated users by removing the **Use JBrowse API** permission from the 'anonymous user' role on the `admin/people/permissions` page.
 Please note that if you do this external JBrowse instances not hosted on the same server as your Tripal site will not be able access the data.

 # Adding custom tracks